 Spinal Cord Injury Medicine

-The Department of Rehabilitation is offering a new Spinal Cord Injury Medicine Fellowship beginning in July 2017.
+The Department of Rehabilitation sponsors an ACGME-accredited Spinal Cord Injury Medicine Fellowship.
 The mission of the Spinal Cord Injury Medicine Fellowship is to provide trainees with an intellectual environment conducive to acquiring the knowledge, skills, clinical judgment and attitudes that are essential for becoming an exceptional Spinal Cord Injury Medicine physician.